WokLibCodeClub/.github/profile/README.md

 ### Closure of original trinket website

-If you have previously written code using the [trinket.io](https://trinket.io) website your account will disappear on 31 August 2026 when this site will be shutting down.
-Look at the trinket website and follow the link to [trinket.io/announcement](https://trinket.io/announcement) for instructions for downloading all your projects before this site closes.
-If you have made a new trinket account at [trinket.strivemath.org](https://trinket.strivemath.org) you will see instructions at this site for copying all your original trinket code across to the new platform.
+The original trinket site *trinket.io* closed on 31 August 2026, and if you had previously written code on this site and not downloaded it to your computer this code will unfortunately have been lost.

 ### Standalone installation of Python on your own computer